dimitri-nicolo/calico/master/getting-started/essentials/simple-policy-essentials.md

 The key steps in moving to essentials are to change to the essentials version of calico-node, update its configuration, download calicoq and deploy Prometheus.

+This guide assumes that you have applied all the example manifests in the [examples directory]({{site.baseurl}}/{page.version}}/getting-started/kubernetes/installation/hosted/essentials/1.6/) and that your cluster consists of the following nodes:
+  * k8s-node1
+  * k8s-node2
+  * k8s-master

+Where you see references to these in the text below, substitute for your actual node names.

 ### Configure Namespaces

 This guide will deploy pods in a Kubernetes Namespaces.
 Let's create the `Namespace` object for this guide.